Data and statistics

-Note: the text on this page draws it's information from the 2020 Workforce Survey unless otherwise stated.
-The results of our next Workforce Survey are due early 2023.
+Note: the text on this page draws it's information from the 2022 Workforce Survey unless otherwise stated.

 What does the GP and rural hospital doctor workforce look like in Aotearoa?